 Special Family Camp & COVID-19

 - Cabins & Bathrooms: Only members of the same household may share a cabin, per Washington State guidelines.
 Each family will have their own cabin, and will be separated from others to be able to maintain distance.
-Families will be assigned bathrooms to reduce crowding, and bathrooms will be cleaned at least twice per day, with soap, hand sanitizer and wipes available.
+Families will be assigned to shared bathrooms to reduce crowding.

-- Activities: Activities will be modified slightly to meet safety requirements, including limiting shared equipment, increased spacing between participants, and cleaning between uses.
+- Activities: Activities will be modified slightly to meet safety requirements, including limiting shared equipment and increased spacing between participants.
 All activities will be outdoors.
 Unfortunately, we will not be able to offer Kids’ Club (respite care) during this year’s event.

 This event is designed to be as action-packed or as relaxing as you want it to be.
 The schedule is flexible, allowing you to do only for the activities you want to do.
 Activity options will include archery, boating, arts & crafts, pony rides, hikes and more.
 Try riding an adaptive bicycle provided by OutdoorsForAll (there’s a bike for everyone – seriously!).
 In the evenings, gather around the campfire for songs, skits, and s’mores, and a family scavenger hunt.